-Preparation is key to guaranteeing the April 18 tax deadline doesn't overwhelm you.
+Preparation is key to guaranteeing the annual tax deadline doesn't overwhelm you.
 Check out the following tips on how to reduce stress and increase your refund, or decrease the amount you owe.

 Reduce Your Tax Burden